 If you choose to follow a complete minor in Leiden, Delft or Rotterdam you do not need to request advance permission.
 For all other ways of earning your elective credits you must always request permission from your programme’s board of examiners.
 More information can be found in the Prospectus or your study programme’s Course and Examination Regulations (OER).

 Courses you can choose (60 ec)

-In the 2nd half of the second academic year and in the third academic year you can choose most of the courses you take.
+In the 2nd half of the second academic year and in the third academic year you can choose most of the courses you take meeting the below conditions.

-You can choose the remaining 30 ec of courses at your own discretion on courses within or outside psychology.
+You can choose the remaining 30 ec of courses at your own discretion taking courses within or outside psychology.
 Note that 5 ec of this 30 ec must be taken at level 300 or higher.
 Courses meeting this requirement can include:

 You are allowed to take courses from all university programmes, as long as the subjects are offered at an academic level and do not overlap with the topics that are covered as a part of the Leiden psychology programme.
 Request permission to take electives in uSis.

 Elective courses do not need to be related in subject matter to each other and they do not have to be related to psychology.
 View a list of elective courses that Leiden University offers in the Prospectus.
 Courses that teach English language proficiency may not be included.

 You can also fulfil the elective requirement by completing a minor.
 A minor is a coherent package of courses from another programme.
 Minors in Psychology add no value if you are studying psychology and are not allowed.

 If you are interested in an international experience, you can also choose to fill the elective requirement at a university abroad.
 You can take electives within or outside of psychology during this study abroad experience.
 However, you may not take Specialisation courses abroad.
 Studying abroad